fnparr/IndustryAccelerators-RemoteData/README.md

     *  This is the userid set up and saved from step 2 of inspecting the data warehouse credentials.
 *  Select this schema.

 To define a new table we will need the table name and a set of column name column type pairs.
 This approach can be used to load any csv data into the warehouse.
-The important case for working with ICPD IA example is to show how to load the sample data files used in the ICPD IA  advanced analytical models for Life event prediction, customer attrition and Customer segmentation.
-Sample data for these models is available at:
+The important case for working with CP4D_IA models is to show how to load the sample training data files into the models for Customer Life Event prediction and Customer Sets.
+The sample training dat files are available at :
  [IA_sample-data-sets](../data-sets)  .